ampproject/amphtml/extensions/amp-story/amp-story-grid-layer.md

 ##### Foreground

 Use the `2021-foreground` preset for foreground elements.
-This anchors foreground layers to pin items, such as logos or footnotes, to the page corners or borders.
+This layer will always be fully visible and expand to the borders either horizontally or vertically, maximizing the size without cropping.
+The attribute `anchor` can be used to pin foreground layers to the page corners or borders, such that elements can be positioned relative to those borders or corners (which is useful for logos or footnotes).

 ##### Background

 Use the `2021-background` preset for the background layer.
-This preset covers the entire screen on all mobile devices with the background asset.
-It does so without letterboxing and keeps scaling consistent with the foreground elements.
+This preset covers the entire screen on most mobile phones with the background asset.
+It does so without letterboxing, and keeps positioning consistent with the foreground elements.
 While this technique provides the most consistent user experience, it may crop up to 7% of one or all borders of your background.
 Keep this in mind when designing and picking your assets.

+[tip type="warning"]
+This preset may show letterboxing on devices that don't have conventional phone screen sizes, such as tablets or foldable phones.
+You may change the background color of your pages to match the background for the best visual outcome.
+[/tip]

 <div layout="container" width="3" height="2">
   <div style="width:33%;display:inline-block">